Key Takeaways:

 - Cravings

-These symptoms are not just uncomfortable—they can feel unbearable without help.
+These symptoms can feel unbearable without help.
 That’s why detox at Capistrano Beach Recovery is medically supervised.
 Our team monitors your safety, manages symptoms, and helps you stabilize before beginning therapy.

 Once detox is complete, the real work of rehab begins.
 You’ll feel clearer, more focused, and better equipped to deal with what comes next.